Targa Resources, Take-Two Interactive, Boston Scientific: Why Experts Rate These Stocks at Strong Buy

 "BSX has a steady cadence of new product flow across its portfolio and is delivering above-industry growth, with particular outperformance over the past year-plus," notes Oppenheimer analyst Suraj Kalia, who rates shares at Outperform (the equivalent of Buy).
 "BSX is adding to the portfolio through tuck-in M&A and has several product tailwinds."

 Shares are lagging the broader market by about 3 percentage points so far this year, but that just has them primed for outperformance, bulls say.
-Analysts' average price target of $126.14 gives BSX implied upside of about 25% over the next 12 months.
+Analysts' average price target of $126.14 gives BSX implied upside of about 25% in the next 12 months.

-Of the 34 analysts covering BSX, 25 rate it at Strong Buy, seven say Buy and two call it a Hold.
+Of the 34 analysts covering BSX, 25 rate it at Strong Buy, seven say Buy, and two call it a Hold.
 That works out to a consensus recommendation of Strong Buy, and with high conviction to boot.

 Related content